Hessenberg matrix: Computer programming

 Many linear algebra algorithms require significantly less computational effort when applied to triangular matrices, and this improvement often carries over to Hessenberg matrices as well.
 If the constraints of a linear algebra problem do not allow a general matrix to be conveniently reduced to a triangular one, reduction to Hessenberg form is often the next best thing.
 In fact, reduction of any matrix to a Hessenberg form can be achieved in a finite number of steps (for example, through Householder's transformation of unitary similarity transforms).
 Subsequent reduction of Hessenberg matrix to a triangular matrix can be achieved through iterative procedures, such as shifted QR-factorization.
 In eigenvalue algorithms, the Hessenberg matrix can be further reduced to a triangular matrix through Shifted QR-factorization combined with deflation steps.
 Reducing a general matrix to a Hessenberg matrix and then reducing further to a triangular matrix, instead of directly reducing a general matrix to a triangular matrix, often economizes the arithmetic involved in the QR algorithm for eigenvalue problems.

 Reduction to Hessenberg matrix

+Householder transformations

 Any $n \times n$ matrix can be transformed into a Hessenberg matrix by a similarity transformation using Householder transformations.
-The following procedure for such a transformation is adapted from A Second Course In Linear Algebra by Garcia & Roger.
+The following procedure for such a transformation is adapted from A Second Course In Linear Algebra by Garcia & Horn.